What is Wavelength Division Multiplexing?

 Glossary

 Wavelength Division Multiplexing (WDM) is a technology that combines multiple optical carrier signals on a single optical fiber by using different wavelengths of laser light.
 It works by assigning each data stream a unique wavelength, allowing simultaneous transmission of multiple signals without interference.
-This technique is crucial in the telecom and network management industry as it significantly increases the capacity of existing fiber networks, enabling more data to be transmitted over long distances efficiently.
+This technology is crucial in the telecom and network management industry as it significantly increases the capacity of existing fiber networks, enabling faster and more efficient data transmission.

 Applications of Wavelength Division Multiplexing